- What is DevOps?

 It is of utmost necessity for every team member to have access to data to complete their jobs quickly and effectively.
 Team members also need to be aware of the failures in the delivery pipeline and receive timely updates on the performance and health of an application.
 DevOps metrics, traces, logs, monitoring, and alerts are all vital sources of feedback for situational awareness.

 Automation is one of the most important DevOps practices.
 It helps DevOps teams to move quickly through the software development process.
-By implementing the automation in your organization, tasks such as code changes can be done through automated builds in no time.
-Other processes such as repository management, testing, deployment can easily be automated to save time and resources.
+By implementing automation in your organization, tasks such as code changes can be done through automated builds in no time.
+Other processes such as repository management, testing, and deployment can easily be automated to save time and resources.

 Learn More About → Automation

 Apart from these DevOps best practices, IT security also plays an important role.
-Let us learn about the security in DevOps.
+Let us learn about security in DevOps.

 DevSecOps: The security in DevOps

 DevSecOps is a new term in application security.
 It is all about introducing security in every phase of the software development life cycle (SDLC).
 DevSecOps expands the collaboration between development and operations teams by including the security team as well.
 Let’s see what DevSecOps actually is.

 DevSecOps represents a necessary evolution in which organizations can represent security.
 In simple terms, DevSecOps can be defined as a combination of Development, Security, and Operation.
 From design to delivery, DevSecOps integrates security at every phase of the DevOps lifecycle.

 In earlier days, security was implemented at the end of SDLC by a separate security team, and then a Quality Assurance (QA) team was used to test it.
 This was quite manageable when updates were released only once in a while.
 But now, software developers have adopted Agile, and DevOps approaches.
 This resulted in a bottleneck situation for the security team.